veertuinc/anklet/README.md

 GITHUB_HANDLER1_SLEEP_INTERVAL=5
 ```

+This will override the sleep_interval in the plugin config to 5.

 The plugin `name` from your config is normalized for use as an env prefix: uppercased, and any non-alphanumeric characters (hyphens, dots, spaces, etc.) are replaced with `_`.

 | Plugin name in config | Env prefix |